Features Don't Compose

 "Tools should be atomic primitives.
 Features are outcomes achieved by an agent operating in a loop."

 OpenPKG had compound commands: coverage, audit, report.
-Feature-rich.
-Helpful defaults.
-The kind of CLI developers expect.
+Feature-rich, helpful defaults, the kind of CLI developers expect.
+The kind I expect, honestly.

-But those compound commands were just compositions of simpler operations. coverage was really list + get + compare to docs. audit was snapshot + diff.
-Every "feature" decomposed into the same five primitives.
+But those compound commands were just simpler operations glued together. coverage was really list + get + compare against docs. audit was snapshot + diff.
+Every "feature" decomposed into the same five primitives, every single one.

 So I deleted the features.
 Kept the primitives: